 Why can’t I get pregnant again is something I asked myself for years.
 If you can’t get pregnant — what can you do?
 What IS there to do?
 You might have a reason, or everything might be normal.

-Why can’t I get pregnant again is something I wondered on both my 2nd and 3rd babies.
+I was having a hard time getting pregnant with my second and third children.
 The third time it took us over three years.
 Secondary infertility is no unusual and I want to share the reasons I later saw as to why it happened.
 All of my tests came back normal — what was the reason for not getting pregnant when everything is normal.

 If you rewind to Hilary of 2006 you’d see a frustrated girl.
 I wanted to be done having kids.
 I wanted to pop that last one out and call it good.